 Additionally, with more students remaining home for the semester, the university suffered a $29.2 million loss in housing revenue.

 To compensate for the loss in revenue, the 15% cut that the administration wants to make to Academic Affairs will be instituted by a series of metrics that rank each college based on budget metrics that will consider enrollment, research, engagement with the public, diversity, and inclusion, and revenue generation.

 "Each of the schools will get a number and they can be ranked," said Kim.
 "We are going to spread our cuts based on that rank so that it equals our total cut for academic affairs."

 The budget metrics system has faced opposition from the United University Professions union, which has criticized the approach as focusing too much on efficiency and not enough on ways to minimize the human toll, particularly during a national health crisis.

 UUP highlighted these flaws in a statement released in response to the budget metrics on January 8, demanding that these metrics be renegotiated in a way that minimizes cuts to employees, programs, and departments due to the long-term implications these cuts could have on the university.

 "We are worried about how it is going to radically reshape the university," said Stasi.

-According to Stasi, budget cuts could result in an estimated nonrenewal of 50 adjunct professors, which could mean less course options and larger classes for students and the possible removal of whole departments.
+According to Stasi, budget cuts could result in an estimated nonrenewal of 50 adjunct professors, which could mean fewer course options and larger classes for students and the possible removal of whole departments.

-With optimism for an increase in state aid and possible promise of federal assistance in the stimulus bill, Stasi said that budget cuts to this magnitude are not necessary.
+With optimism for an increase in state aid and possible promise of federal assistance in the stimulus bill, Stasi said that budget cuts of this magnitude are not necessary.